 I worked out early in my career as a line manager of a functional team that answers to challenges would come better if I went to the team with the problem rather than trying to always have a ready-made answer.
 The same applies for our learning goals.
 We can be open about what we are interested in and look for opportunities that challenge us to grow.

 To read more on John Stepper’s approach, I found this blog ‘The 5 elements of working out loud’ helpful.

 What are you doing to Work Out Loud?

 Want to create a culture of ‘Working Out Loud’ in your business?
-We’d love supporting businesses with Strategic Learning & Development.
+Our Modern Learner Programme covers this in the ‘Being a Confident Learner’ module.